-- Tier 1 capital, which includes share capital, share premium, legal, statutory and other reserves, retained earnings, non-controlling interest after deductions for goodwill and intangibles and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes; and - Tier 2 capital, which includes qualifying subordinated debt, undisclosed reserve, and fair value reserve.
+- CET 1 capital ("CET1"), which includes share capital, share premium, legal, statutory and other reserves, fair value reserves, retained earnings, non-controlling interest after deductions for goodwill and intangibles and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes; - Additional Tier 1 capital ("Tier 1"), which includes eligible non-common equity capital instruments; and - Tier 2 capital, which includes qualifying subordinated debt and undisclosed reserves.

-While the calculation of capital adequacy ratios in the UAE broadly follows the BIS guidelines, claims on; or guaranteed by; GCC central governments and central banks are risk weighted at zero per cent. and claims on GCC government non-commercial public sector entities are risk-weighted at 20 per cent.
+While the calculation of capital adequacy ratios in the UAE broadly follows the BIS guidelines, claims on, or guaranteed by, GCC central governments and central banks are risk weighted at zero per cent. (where applicable) and claims on GCC government non-commercial public sector entities are risk-weighted at 20 per cent.